apache/samza/docs/startup/preview/index.md

                                         pageView -> pageView, // value extractor
                                         KVSerde.of(new StringSerde(), new JsonSerdeV2<>(PageView.class)), // serdes
                                         "partitioned-page-views") // operator ID

+The operator ID should be unique for an operator within the application and is used to identify the streams and stores created by the operator.

 {% endhighlight %}

 ### Merge